davetron5000/angular-rails-book/front.md

 that was designed without a JavaScript framework in mind.
 This leaves a gap between understanding your backend and using the JavaScript framework.

 Rails is a terrific back-end.
-Between Active Record, the controller layer and the huge ecosystem built around creating and deploying Rails apps, you'd be hard-pressed to find a better back-end for your ambituous AngularJS application.
+Between Active Record, the controller layer, and the huge ecosystem built around creating and deploying Rails apps, you'd be hard-pressed to find a better back-end for your ambituous AngularJS application.
 Of course, Rails wasn't designed to work with a front-end JavaScript framework.